scalameta/metals/docs/contributors/releasing.md

 between two last release tags.
 It can be run using scala-cli:

 ```
 cs install scala-cli
-scala-cli ./bin/merged_prs.sc -- <tag1> <tag2> "<github_api_token>"
+scala-cli ./bin/merged_prs.scala -- <tag1> <tag2> "<github_api_token>"
 ```

-It will need a [basic github API token](https://github.com/settings/tokens) (don't need any additional scopes) to run, which may be specified via environment variable `GITHUB_TOKEN` or via the last argument.
+It will need a [basic github API token](https://github.com/settings/tokens) (don't need any additional scopes) to run, which may be specified via the last argument.

 The script will generate a new markdown file in `website/blog` filled with a basic release template.

 You can fill in the number of closed issues from the last milestone, though you will need to make sure everything is included there.

 ### Update Metals version

 - `build.sbt` - update `localSnapshotVersion` and `mimaPreviousArtifacts`
 - `.github/ISSUE_TEMPLATE/bug_report.yml` - update `Version of Metals`
-- `./bin/test-release.sh` - remove any unsupported Scala versions and
-  add newly supported ones.
+- `./bin/test-release.sh` - remove any unsupported Scala versions and add newly supported ones.
 This will be needed later to test the new release.
-- `.github/workflows/mtags-auto-release.yml` - update `metals_version` and `metals_ref`
+- `.github/workflows/mtags-auto-release.yml` - update `metals_version` and
+  `metals_ref`

 ### Open a PR with release notes